AdaRoseCannon/adarosecannon.github.io/_posts/2018-02-12-how-i-built-a-game-in-a-week.md

 ---
 layout: post
 title: "How I built a game in a week"
-description: "I tried to make a game mostly using tools available on the web."
+description: "I tried to make a game mostly using tools available on the web.
+This is a guide to how I integrated these tools together to allow me to create a 3D RPG in a short period of time.
+With Twinery and AFrame."
 categories: Blog
 author: Ada Rose Cannon
 star: 1